env3d-lessons/security-jwt-client/README.md

 header to https://learn.operatoroverload.com/~jmadar/lab7/q1.sh.
 If you get a http status 200 code, you got it correct.

-Put your curl call inside a text file called `q1.sh`
+Put your token in a file called `q1.txt`

 # Question 2